helloSystem/docs/reviewer/guide.md

 Whether you are a new user looking to explore helloSystem for the first time, or an experienced user seeking to learn more about its features and capabilities, this guide should provide you with a comprehensive understanding of the system and its functionality.

 ## System Requirements

 To run helloSystem, you will need a system that meets the following minimum requirements:

 - 64-bit x86 processor
-- 4 GB of RAM
+- 2 GB of RAM
-- 30 GB of available hard disk space
+- Dedicated storage device with at least 10 GB of available space
 - Graphics card capable of 1024x768 resolution

 For optimal performance, we recommend the following:

-- 8 GB of RAM or more
+- 4 GB of RAM or more
+- Dedicated SSD with at least 120 GB of available space
 - Graphics card capable of 1920x1080 resolution or higher

-Please note that helloSystem is not currently compatible with ARM-based processors.
+Please note that helloSystem is not currently available for computers with ARM-based processors, although there are build instructions for Raspberry Pi.

 When reviewing or benchmarking helloSystem, it is important to note that virtual machines may not provide an accurate representation of the system's stability, feature set, and performance.
-Therefore, we recommend that reviewers use real hardware for these purposes.
+Therefore, **we recommend that reviewers use real hardware** for these purposes.
 Running helloSystem on actual hardware will provide a more authentic experience and allow reviewers to test the system's capabilities in a more realistic environment.
 Additionally, using real hardware will help to ensure that the system's hardware support is properly evaluated.
 For these reasons, we strongly advise against conducting tests and benchmarks in a virtual environment, even though VirtualBox guest drivers are preinstalled.

 ## Installation